AndroidIDEOfficial/androidide-tools/README.md

 -s   Android SDK version to download.
 -c   Download Android SDK with command line tools.
 -m   Manifest file URL.
 Defaults to 'manifest.json' in 'androidide-tools' GitHub repository.
+-j   OpenJDK version to install.
+Values can be '17' or '21'

 For testing purposes:
 -a   CPU architecture.
 Extracted using 'uname -m' by default.